Early this morning, like every year, the Smithfield Christmas auction takes place outside Hart's Of Smithfield in London's meat market.

 And some lucky ones can leave without spending a dime: host Greg Lawrence tosses a coin every now and then.
 If punters get it right, they get the meat for free.
 Otherwise, they pay the (low) price of the item.

-Frankly, this is nowhere near as cut-throat as a butcher’s auction ought to be.
-The atmosphere is lighthearted and festive (it’s Christmas, after all).
-And even kids participate and try to get the chairman’s attention (see photo below).
+Frankly, this is nowhere near as cutthroat as a butcher's auction ought to be.
+The atmosphere is lighthearted and festive (it's Christmas, after all).
+Even kids participate and try to get the chairman's attention (see photo below).

-For the most part, it’s not even really an auction.
-Greg will announce the fixed price of a lot, and punters then wave their money in the air.
-If they attract his attention, he’ll grab their wrist, take their money and wait until one of his runners hands the meat in question to the buyer.
+For the most part, it's not even really an auction.
+Greg announces the fixed price of a lot, and punters wave their money in the air.
+If they attract his attention, he grabs their wrist, takes their money, and waits until one of his runners hands the meat in question to the buyer.

 It works.
 Even when the winner is not at arm's distance, the crowd politely passes the prize back to him.